 “Collaboration is key, and it starts with payroll recognizing it needs to be a better steward of the data,” Gerbin said.

-Using third-party provider that may supplement shared-services operations can improve the effectiveness of consolidated operations, Myers said.
+Using third-party providers that may supplement shared-services operations can improve the effectiveness of consolidated operations, Myers said.

 Companies that shift to global or regional shared-services payroll processing without incorporating their country-level payroll staff may lose access to some country-specific payroll expertise, but third-party providers can provide country-specific knowledge about compliance and best practices to supplement that of the shared-services staff, Myers said.